How and when do I pay my rates?

 Are you having financial difficulties?

-We are committed to helping customers who are having financial difficulties.
-Anyone who is having difficulty paying part or all of their rates, charges or Fire Services Property Levy should contact City of Ballarat Rates or Valuations team on 5320 5750 for information on hardship application.
+The City of Ballarat is committed to supporting people and businesses who are having financial difficulties.
+Anyone who is having difficulty paying part or all of their rates, charges or Fire Services Property Levy should contact the City of Ballarat Customer Service team on 5320 5500 for information on the hardship application.

-We may waive or defer payment of any rate, charge, or interest if a person can demonstrate that the payment would cause financial hardship.
+The City of Ballarat may waive or defer payment of any rate, charge, or interest if a person can demonstrate the payment would cause financial hardship.

 Financial Hardship Policy